TEDxShenzhen/TEDxShenzhen.github.io/Live.md

 ### Registration

-Register and see attendee list at <https://yoopay.cn/event/TEDxShenzhenLive> or below.
+Register and see attendee list at <https://yoopay.cn/event/TEDxShenzhenLive> (<http://t.cn/RioNdSm>) or below.

-Attention: date, venue can be changed.
+Attention: start time, venue can be changed.